khangnk144/SKINMATE/STATUS.md

 │   │
 │   ├── 📁 prisma/                 ← 🗄️ DATABASE DEFINITION & SETUP
 │   │   ├── 📄 schema.prisma       ← THE database blueprint — defines all tables & columns
-│   │   ├── 📄 seed.ts             ← Script to fill the database with sample/test data
+│   │   └── 📄 seed.ts             ← Script to fill the database with sample/test data
-│   │   └── 📁 migrations/         ← Records of every database change ever made
-│   │       ├── 📄 migration_lock.toml  ← Locks the database type (PostgreSQL)
-│   │       └── 📁 20260423040137_init_db/
-│   │           └── 📄 migration.sql    ← SQL commands that created all the initial tables
 │   │
 │   └── 📁 src/                    ← 💻 ALL BACKEND SOURCE CODE
 │       ├── 📄 index.ts            ← THE ENTRY POINT — starts the server, loads all routes